OpenInternet/saferjourno/content/chapters/chapter-3.en.md

 You can protect against malware by doing the following:

-* Follow best practice for clicking on links and/or downloading documents.
-For more about protecting against phishing take a look at chapter two.
+* Avoid clicking on links which look suspicious (for example, if they were designed to look like a Google Drive link, but have some small misspellings).
+If you need to open documents from unknown sources, open them in a web-based editor like Google Docs or O365 or use a tool such as [Dangerzone](https://dangerzone.rocks/).
 * Only download programs and apps from legitimate sites and manufacturer approved stores, such as the Google Play Store and the Apple app store.
-* Avoid visiting websites that are not encrypted or where illegal activity may be happening.
-See chapter four for information on how to best browse the web.
-* Install and turn on an antivirus, for example the one that is included free with all operating systems.
+* Make sure that your operating system's built-in antivirus is turned on (Windows has Windows Defender, while macOS has a host of security mechanisms, including Gatekeeper and XProtect).
+Alternatively, you can also use a third-party antivirus.
+Third-party antiviruses can disable most or all of the features of an operating system's built-in antivirus.
+This is normal behavior.

 *Computers*

 * It is recommended to secure computers in order to protect the information contained on them, both by setting a good account/ login password and by encrypting the internal drive.
 If a computer's drive is encrypted then nobody can access the information on it without the password needed to decrypt the content.
 Be aware that law enforcement may, in some jurisdictions, request that the devices be decrypted, for example by forcing a user to disclose the password.
-* When setting up a computer to encrypt it will require the user to create a password.
+* When setting up encryption on a computer, you will need to create a password that will be used to encrypt the drive.
 It is better to think of this password in advance and to ensure that it follows the best practice for creating secure passwords.
 Information on this is available in chapter two.
-* Backup all data on devices first before encrypting them.
+* Backup all data on devices first before encrypting them, in case there are problems during the encryption process and you cannot access your data, you can restore it from backups.
 * There are different ways to encrypt a computer depending on whether it is a Windows PC or a Mac.
 Turning on encryption for Windows Pro involves activating their encryption program called Bitlocker.
 You can read about how to do this [here](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838#:~:text=Or%2C%20select%20Start%20%3E%20Settings%20%3E,and%20then%20follow%20the%20instructions.).
 Users of Windows Home editions can use a feature called [Device Encryption](https://support.microsoft.com/en-us/windows/turn-on-device-encryption-0c453637-bc88-5f74-5105-741561aae838), though it is only supported on some devices as it requires a specific hardware configuration.
 Mac users can turn on FileVault, the equivalent encryption program for Macs.
 Read more about encrypting Mac computers [here](https://support.apple.com/en-gb/guide/mac-help/mh11785/mac).
-* Turn on the antivirus program that comes as standard with your computer’s operating system.
-These programs will scan your computer for viruses and alert you if a virus has been located.
+* You can also encrypt your backup drives, something that is especially important if you are concerned about home or office raids or if you travel with backups.
+This means that anyone who accesses your backup drive will not be able to read its contents without the password which was used to encrypt them.
+Time Machine, the default macOS backup program, allows for encrypted backups.
+It's a little more complicated in Windows.
+Users of Windows Pro editions can use Bitlocker to encrypt their backup drives, whereas those using Home editions should ideally use [VeraCrypt](https://www.veracrypt.fr/en/Home.html), a reputable third-party tool.

 *Mobile phones*